hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 chainhook predicates new ordinals_protocol.json --bitcoin
 ```

 A JSON file `ordinals_protocol.json` is generated.
 You can now edit the JSON based on the available predicates for Bitcoin.
-To understand the available predicates, refer to [how to use chainhook with bitcoin](how-to-use-chainhook-with-bitcoin.md).
+To understand the available predicates, refer to [how to use chainhooks with bitcoin](how-to-use-chainhooks-with-bitcoin.md).

 ```json
 {